 Stay connected and take breaks

 Chat to friends and family in person, or on FaceTime, Skype and WhatsApp.
-You may also find a carer support group in your area to talk to others in similar situations.
+You may also find a carer support group, opens in new window in your area to talk to others in similar situations.

 Make time to connect with others and enjoy regular ‘me time’.
-Learn how respite care works and find a respite service near you to schedule breaks from your caring duties.
+Learn how respite care works and find a respite service near you, opens in new window to schedule breaks from your caring duties.

 Think about your mental health

-Strategies for managing stress and coping with anger, frustration and guilt can also help you stay committed.
+Strategies for managing stress, opens in new window and coping with anger, frustration and guilt can also help you stay committed.

-Utilise support services
+Use support services